 Whilst the Board deals routinely with the worst behaviours our communities experience it also has an opportunity to observe the very real progress which some prisoners make during their sentences thanks to the opportunities which they are given to learn skills and understand what motivates their offending behaviour.
-Many of these prisoners are able to return to a crime-free life, but, regrettably, many are unable to make the necessary change or to sustain change often because of their own disadvantaged backgrounds.
+Many of these prisoners are able to return to a crime-free life, but, regrettably, some are unable to make the necessary change or to sustain change for many reasons but often because of their own disadvantaged backgrounds.

-In these cases, it is the Board's responsibility to ensure that every possible step is taken to limit risk.
+In these cases, it is the Board's responsibility to ensure that every possible step is taken to limit risk often including revocation of licences and recalls to custody.
 This is a matter to which members bring huge amounts of experience and expertise from their varying backgrounds.
+Community safety is the prime concern.

-I believe that Scotland's communities can feel assured that their best interests underpin the decisions which Board members take day in, day out and always with great care.
+I believe that Scotland's communities can feel assured that their best interests underpin the anxious decisions which Board members take day in, day out and always with the greatest care.

-I would like to take this opportunity to thank, not only my fellow members and all of the hard working staff in Parole Scotland for their commitment and support but also to thank those many individuals and agencies, both statutory and voluntary, on whose services and expertise the Board relies for information and for support to inform the decisions which it takes.
+I would like to take this opportunity to thank, not only my fellow members and all of the hard working staff in Parole Scotland for their commitment and support but also to thank those many individuals and agencies, both statutory and voluntary, on whose services and expertise the Board relies for information and for support to inform the vital decisions which it takes.